Back to blog

 When carriers tried to replace it with web portals in the 2010s, latency went from 80 milliseconds to 900.
 Click targets replaced keyboard shortcuts.
 Controllers who had memorized function keys for 15 years lost 30% productivity in the first week.
 The projects died not because the technology was wrong, but because the interaction model was.

-What’s actually under the hood
+What’s under the hood

-A typical narrow-body operator runs between 60 and 150 Forms screens touching operations.
-Crew pairing, FDP compliance under FAA Part 117 or EASA FTL, aircraft routing, minimum equipment list tracking — most of it lives in PL/SQL packages that have been extended continuously since the late 1990s.
+A typical narrow-body operator runs 60 to 150 Forms screens touching operations.
+Crew pairing, FDP compliance under FAA Part 117 or EASA FTL, aircraft routing, MEL tracking — most of it lives in PL/SQL packages extended continuously since the late 1990s.
+We reviewed one carrier’s crew scheduling module: 2,340 triggers, 88 of which encoded union agreement clauses from seven different labor contracts.
+The authors retired between 2019 and 2023.

 EASA Part-145 and FAA Part 43 both require traceable maintenance records for every action on an aircraft.
-At most legacy carriers, the record of truth is an Oracle Forms screen that writes directly to a maintenance tracking schema nobody has touched in a decade.
+The record of truth at most legacy carriers is a Forms screen writing to a schema nobody has touched in a decade.
+The regulatory risk isn’t hypothetical — we’ve seen two airworthiness directives in the last three years flag software-dependent maintenance tracking as an area of concern.

 Why the IFS and AMOS migrations stall